-- 19. Nordiq Canada will engage with athletes to determine the level of success of their athlete protection measures as well as to identify any gaps or athlete concerns.
-This engagement may take the form of: - a) Anonymous athlete surveys - b) Athlete involvement in organizational decision-making - c) Independently-led athlete outreach consultations
+- 14. Nordiq Canada and its Members will engage with Athletes to determine the level of success of their athlete protection measures as well as to identify any gaps or Athlete concerns.
+This engagement may take the form of: - a) Anonymous athlete surveys - b) Athlete involvement in organizational decision-making